 An in-depth study of a specific topic as it relates to issues in Restorative Justice.
 Topics included, but not limited to review, would be poverty, religious institutions, Educational systems, court systems, or victims and offenders.
 This special focus will be determined by sociological, political, cultural and economic climates within the United States and on a global basis.
-Cross-credited with SOC 3320.
-Only three credit hours will be awarded to CRJ 3320 or SOC 3320.

-Prerequisite: CRJ 2390, SOC 2390, or SWK 2390 and Sophomore standing or above is recommended.
+Prerequisite: CRJ 2390 or SWK 2390 and Sophomore standing or above is recommended.